inlab-geo/espresso/utils/new_contribution/_template/README.md

 # file contrib/tmp.py            # create tmp file in the right folder
 from example_name import *       # import it this way
 ```

+TODO: explain that you can't test it inside the example_name subfolder